AngShiYa/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add person

+**MSS**

+1. User requests to add a person with specific details
+2. AddressBook adds the person
+Use case ends.

+**Extensions**

+2a.
+Invalid command format

+> 2a1.
+AddressBook shows an error message and the correct format <br>
+  Use case ends

 #### Use case: Delete person